microsoft/FabricRTIWorkshop/ProctorGuide.md

 **Steps**
 From "8.
 Building the platform" > "Step 6.
 Run the notebook";

-1. On the Notebook top menu, toggle the "Workspace default" dropbox and select the "New Environment" option.
+1. On the Notebook top menu, toggle the "Workspace default" drop box and select the **New Environment** option.
 ![Notebook Environment](docs/assets/NotebookEnv.png)

-2. Enter a name for the environment and select **create**.
+2. Enter a name for the environment and select **Create**.
 ![Notebook Create](docs/assets/NotebookEnvCreate.png)

 3. This will present the environment configuration screen, which requires no change.
 Navigate back to the "Generate synthetic events" notebook.

-4. The new environment will now appear in the "Workspace default" dropbox and select it.
-This will attach the notebook to that environment and you will see a notification for **Updated environment** in the notification tab.
+4. The new environment will now appear in the "Workspace default" drop box, select it.
+This will attach the notebook to that environment and you will see a callout for **Updated environment** in the notification tab.
 ![Notebook Attach](docs/assets/NotebookEnvAttach.png)

-6. Click Run all at the top left to re-run the notebook.
+6. Click **Run all** at the top left to re-run the notebook.

 7. Verify that the last code cell is printing out the generated synthetic events in JSON format.
 ![Notebook Success](docs/assets/NotebookSuccess.png)